gaborszekely/personal_site/src/pages/posts/intro.md

 A bit of an introduction to myself - I started programing back in middle school, building simple HTML sites (see the [wayback machine](https://web.archive.org/web/20070824090440/http://www.istvanpszekely.com/) for some of my work from back then 😂) I eventually tought myself some JavaScript, CSS, PHP, MySQL, and even a little C++ before deciding to give up and go back to doing normal teen stuff.

 In college, I pursued a BS in Business Administration and eventually found myself working in sales and marketing for a few local startups.
-During this time, I was tasked with revamping the web presence of these companies, and rediscovered my passion for coding in the process.
-I decided to quit that job and enroll in a coding bootcamp so I could pursue my newfound interests professionally.
+During this time, I was tasked with revamping the web presence of these companies, and rediscovered my passion for coding.
+I decided to quit that job and enroll in a coding bootcamp so I could pursue my newfound interests.

 I attended Hack Reactor at Galvanize, and upon graduating found my first job as a front-end developer at Charter Communications.
 After a year there, I decided I wanted to level up and take a shot at the "big leagues".
 I spent about 2-3 months preparing for interviews, and eventually applied to Google as a Software Engineer.
 To my surprise, I got in!